 The module snmp\community\mib implements the instrumentation functions for the SNMP-COMMUNITY-MIB, and functions for configuring the database.
-The configuration files are described in the SNMP User's Manual.

 Inserts all data in the configuration files into the database and destroys all old rows with StorageType volatile.
 The rows created from the configuration file will have StorageType nonVolatile.